 PTU response to coronavirus/COVID-19

 Can't pay rent because of COVID-19?
-Your landlord is forbidden from evicting you if you cannot pay rent due to a loss of income related to the coronavirus/COVID-19 outbreak, but the law is weak.
+Your landlord is forbidden from evicting you under certain conditions, if you cannot pay rent due to a loss of income related to the coronavirus/COVID-19 outbreak.
+But the law can only do so much.
 PTU is demanding stronger tenant protections.
 Join us!

 Who We Are